danalain/Market_Research_Analysis_Roku_Inc/.ipynb_checkpoints/README-checkpoint.md

 After a successful user acquisition, Roku provides the users with a quality platform that hosts a variety of streaming services that Roku has partnered with including Netflix, Disney+, Apple TV, Amazon Prime TV, Hulu, and Spotify, etc. The platform includes three on-demand streaming models which include Subscription Video-On-Demand (SVOD), Transactional Video-On-Demand (TVOD), and Advertising Video-On-Demand (AVOD).

 Subscription VOD is a service in which it delivers an unlimited amount of content for consumers with a recurring payment.
 Transactional VOD is a service that sells a selected content for a one-time payment.
 Advertising VOD is a service that delivers content that includes advertisements.
 Since the start of the global pandemic, Roku's AVOD side has taken a hit as most companies reduced their advertising budget.
 The shareholder letter reassured that the decrease in AVOD ad-revenue was offset by ad-spend that has moved from traditional TV budgets.
-Meanwhile, SVOD and TVOD pulling in more revenue.
+Meanwhile, SVOD and TVOD are pulling in more revenue.
 Now, let's get into detail about how each of these products is priced and how much each product makes.

 #### Price